huggingface/transformers/docs/source/add_new_model.md

 - [ ] Prepared environment
 - [ ] Set up debugging environment of original repository
 - [ ] Created script that successfully runs forward pass using original repository and checkpoint
+- [ ] Successfully added the model skeleton to Transformers
 - [ ] Successfully converted original checkpoint to Transformers checkpoint
 - [ ] Successfully ran forward pass in Transformers that gives identical output to original checkpoint
 - [ ] Finished model tests in Transformers
 - [ ] Succesfully added Tokenizer in Transformers
+- [ ] Run end-to-end integration tests on GPU
 - [ ] Finished docs
 - [ ] Uploaded model weights to the hub
 - [ ] Merged the pull request